HuWustBioinfo/OMCog/README.md

 - `2-Molecular convergence.R`: uncovering shared proteomic features and metabolic disturbances
 - `3-Mechanistic prediction.R`:modeling CI risk using obesity-linked lipid–protein biomarkers
 # Note
-Only a subset of the core scripts is currently available.
-The repository will be continuously organized and updated in future releases.
+As the code is related to other ongoing research papers, only a subset of the core scripts is currently available in the repository.
+Additional related content and scripts will be gradually organized and released in future versions.
+We plan to continuously update the repository to ensure that all core code and analysis scripts will be uploaded and shared as they are completed.
+Please stay tuned for future updates to access a more comprehensive set of code and related documentation.